 - 1 dinner

-Breakfasts were always a buffet with everything from breads, cereals, yoghurt, local food, fruit, coffee, tea and more.
-The guide would recommend a restaurant if you wanted to dine somewhere different to the main group.
+Breakfasts were always a buffet with everything from slices of bread, cereals, yoghurt, local food, fruit, coffee, tea and more.
+The guide would recommend a restaurant if you wanted to dine somewhere different from the main group.

 - Hotel (11 nights)